Sur-Ron

-Sur-Ron, also known as Qiulong Technology Co.
+Sur-Ron (/ˈsɔːrˌ(r)ɒn, -ˈsɜːr/), also known as Chongqing Qiulong Technology Co.
 Ltd., is a Chinese company that designs, develops and manufactures electric dirt bikes.
-The company has produced 5 models, the Hyper Bee, the Light Bee S, the Light Bee Xes, Ultra Bee, and their most powerful model, the Storm Bee.
+The company has produced 5 models, the Hyper Bee, the Light Bee S, the Light Bee X, Ultra Bee, and their most powerful model, the Storm Bee.
 The production and sale of the youth model, the Light Bee S, has been discontinued in 2025.
 Production was discontinued in favor of the new youth model, the Hyper Bee.
-The Light Bee X, Storm Bee, and Ultra Bee all have EU not legal models, however as of 2025 they are not NHTSA certified for road use within the United States.
+The Light Bee X, Storm Bee, and Ultra Bee all have EU road legal models, however as of 2025 they are not NHTSA certified for road use within the United States.

 Company

 In 2014, three motorcycle enthusiasts in China started the company.
 In March 2018 they launched their first model, the Light Bee, a light-weight electric dirt bike.

 By August 2022, the company had more than 100 employees, and 50% of the manufacturing process was performed by robots.